The following IP guidance note provides comprehensive and up to date legal information covering:

 Not all of the permitted acts which apply to copyright apply to database right, for example there are no exceptions to infringement relating to criticism, review and news reporting.
 There is no general right of private use for electronic databases.
-There are permitted uses relating to fair use, libraries, Parliamentary and judicial proceedings, and Royal Commissions and statutory inquiries, among others.
+There are permitted uses relating to fair use, libraries,

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.